 (3) The Prophetic Witness.
-It is when we learn what the prophets declared as to the origin and character of their messages that the evidence becomes overwhelming that the Old Testament Scriptures are the Word of God.

-It is not possible to do more here than briefly tabulate their testimony, testimony so abundant and explicit that we are compelled, on the one hand, to believe that these writers were "incorrigible liars and crazy fanatics," or, on the other hand, that what they said is true.
+It is when we learn what the prophets declared as to the origin and character of their messages that the evidence becomes overwhelming that the Old Testament Scriptures are the Word of God, abundant and explicit that we are compelled, on the one hand, to believe that these writers were "incorrigible liars and crazy fanatics," or, on the other hand, that what they said is true.
 In the